HMB3/sdmgen/README.md

-Now download GBIF and ALA occurrence data for each species
+Now download GBIF and ALA occurrence data for each species.
+The downloading functions are separated, because the ALA and GBIF columns are slightly different, but both data sources are needed to properly quantify species ranges.
+The package functions expect these folders (a typical R project structure), create them if they don’t exist